Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Dataset and preliminary analyses

-In order to study the orbital properties of different galaxy populations, we split the sample into three main categories according to their position in the $(m_g-m_r)$ vs stellar mass ($M_*$) diagram.
-The stellar masses have been computed from the DESI photometry using CIGALE \citep{Boquien2019} SPS modelling with exponentially declining SFHs, BC03 models and a \cite{Chabrier2003} IMF.
-The resulting classification into red sequence (RS), green valley (GV) and blue cloud (BC) galaxies follows the representation chosen by \citet{Boselli_2014} to study the Virgo cluster and is sensible to the different ages of galaxies.
-We start by visually identifying the RS galaxies and fitting them with a straight line; then, we assign galaxies to the GV if they lie between $2\,\sigma$ and $5\,\sigma$ from the RS, where $\sigma$ is the dispersion of the RS ($m_g-m_r$) colours at given mass.
-We therefore consider as RS galaxies those with $m_g-m_r>0.07 \,\log(M_*/M_\odot) + 0.03$, as BC galaxies those with $m_g-m_r<0.07\, \log(M_*/M_\odot) - 0.07$, and as GV those in between.
+The resulting classification into red sequence (RS), green valley (GV), and blue cloud (BC) galaxies follows the representation chosen by \citet{Boselli_2014} to study the Virgo cluster and takes into account the different ages of galaxies.
+We started by visually identifying the RS galaxies and fitting them with a straight line; then, we assigned galaxies to the GV if they lie between $2\,\sigma$ and $5\,\sigma$ from the RS, where $\sigma$ is the dispersion of the RS ($m_g-m_r$) colours at a given mass.
+We therefore considered RS galaxies to be those with $m_g-m_r>0.07 \,\log(M_*/M_\odot) + 0.03$, BC galaxies those with $m_g-m_r<0.07\, \log(M_*/M_\odot) - 0.07$, and GV those in between.
 While the $m_g-m_r$ colour does not offer a large wavelength baseline, and the GV classification is not unique, our results are not affected by the exact choice of the GV location, given the small number of galaxies in this region.

-Finally, 19 galaxies are removed from the classification due to unreliable photometry.
-The resulting subsamples consist of 1216 RS, 167 GV, and 249 BC galaxies, for a total of 1632 galaxies, whose $(m_g-m_r)$ vs $M_*$ diagram is shown in Fig.~\ref{fig:colors}.
+Finally, 19 galaxies were removed from the classification due to unreliable photometry.
+The resulting subsamples consist of 1216 RS, 167 GV, and 249 BC galaxies, for a total of 1632 galaxies, whose $(m_g-m_r)$ versus $M_*$ diagram is shown in Fig.~\ref{fig:colors}.